Benefits of CFD trading

 Why trade CFDs?

-If you’re new to contracts for difference, start with our introduction to CFD trading and how it works.
+If you’re new to CFDs, start with our introduction to CFD trading and how it works.

-CFDs enable your investment capital to go further, as you only have to deposit a fraction of your trade’s full value to open a position.
-The deposit you’ll have to put down is called margin.
+When trading CFDs you could stretch your capital further, as you only have to deposit a fraction of your trade’s full value to open a position.
+The deposit you’ll have to put down is called a margin.
+While this lowers the cost of opening a trade, it can also be very risky, as it’ll amplify your losses.
+This is because CFD profits and losses are calculated on the full size of your trade.
+Always take sufficient steps to manage your risk.

-However, it’s important to remember that your total profit or loss is based on the full size of your position, not your deposit.
+However, it’s important to remember that your total profit or loss is based on the full size of your position, not your margin.
+So, in our previous example of BHP share CFDs, your potential for loss or profit would be based on the full S$1000, even though you only paid S$200 to open the position.

-When you trade CFDs on a dealing platform, you’ll see two prices listed: the buy price and the sell price.
-You trade at the buy price if you think that the market is going to go up in price, and the sell price if you think it is going to go down in price.
+When you trade CFDs on our platform, you’ll see two prices listed: the ‘buy’ price and the ‘sell’ price.
+You’ll trade at the buy price if you think that the market is going to go up in price (known as going long), and the sell price if you think it is going to go down in price (known as going short).

 Trade a huge range of markets

 CFDs are designed to mimic trading their underlying market fairly closely.
-Buying an Apple share CFD, for instance, is the equivalent of buying a single share in Apple – if you want to buy the equivalent of 2000 Apple shares, you’d buy 2000 Apple share CFDs.
+This means you simply buy and sell CFDs as you would the underlying asset.
+For example, buying an Apple share CFD is the equivalent of buying a single share in Apple – if you want to buy the equivalent of 2000 Apple shares, you’d buy 2000 Apple CFDs.

 Buying or selling a forex CFD, meanwhile, is equivalent to buying a certain amount of base currency by selling the equivalent amount of quote currency.
-So buying a single CFD on GBP/USD would give you the same exposure as buying £100,000 in US dollars.
+These are called lots and there are different sizes of lots for forex: standard, mini, micro and nano.
+The greater the lot size, the more money you’ll need to put down to open a position.
+So, buying a single CFD on the GBP/USD exchange would give you the same exposure as buying £100,000 in US dollars for a standard lot, but £1000 with a mini lot.
+Find out more about lot sizes for forex.

 If you’re an advanced trader, you can get direct market access (DMA).
-This enables you to see and interact with the order books of stock exchanges and forex providers.
-Instead of trading at the buy and sell prices offered by IG, you can see all the available bid and offer prices at any given time, and trade at market prices you choose.
+Our DMA offering enables you to see and interact with the order books of stock exchanges.
+Instead of trading at the buy and sell prices offered by us, you can see all the available bid and offer prices at any time and trade at market prices you choose.

-When you choose to trade using DMA, there’s no IG spread to pay – instead, DMA trades are charged via commission.
-While it can be a powerful tool, there’s no guarantee that you’ll find prices that are better than the prices we offer, and it’s only recommended for experienced traders.
+Using DMA means there’s no spread to pay because these trades are charged on commission.
+But, while DMA can be a powerful tool, there’s no guarantee that you’ll find prices that are better than the prices we offer.

 FAQs